0xAX/linux-insides/Booting/linux-bootstrap-1.md

     boot_flag:   .word 0xAA55
 ```

-The bootloader must fill this and the rest of the headers (which are only marked as being type `write` in the Linux boot protocol, such as in [this example](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt#L354)) with values which it has either received from the command line or calculated during boot.
-(We will not go over full descriptions and explanations for all fields of the kernel setup header now, but we shall do so when we discuss how the kernel uses them; you can find a description of all fields in the [boot protocol](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt#L156).)
+The bootloader must fill this and the rest of the headers (which are only marked as being type `write` in the Linux boot protocol, such as in [this example](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt#L354)) with values either received from the command line or calculated during booting.
+(We will not go over full descriptions and explanations for all fields of the kernel setup header for now, but we shall do so when discussing how the kernel uses them.
+You can find a description of all fields in the [boot protocol](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt#L156).)

-As we can see in the kernel boot protocol, the memory will be mapped as follows after loading the kernel:
+As we can see in the kernel boot protocol, memory will be mapped as follows after loading the kernel:

 ```shell
          | Protected-mode kernel  |